dfeagans/Reference-Files/Reference/Blender.md

 - **h** = hide selected.
 Visibility affects feature creation like edge loop construction and l-selection.
 Meaning hiding things temporarily is extremely useful.
 - **alt+h** = show all temporarily hidden items.
 - **Shift+h** = hide all but selected.
+- **Clipping** = you can adjust where your view gets clipped by hitting n to get the properties side bar then hit the View tab and change 'Clip Start'

 # Common Commands (Edit and Object Mode) #
 - **l** = selects linked elements.
 Works for vvertices, edges, surfaces. etc. Even works in UV editing.